 - Submit your completed application along with the documents to your chosen lender.
 You can typically apply online or in person at the bank’s branch.

 - Once submitted, the bank will review your application.
-This may involve an interview, verification of documents, or even a site visit.
+This may involve verification of documents or a site visit.
 After processing, the bank will issue a sanction letter with the approved loan details.

 - After approval, the loan amount will be disbursed directly to your educational institution, typically in instalments according to the fee schedule.